B3nnyL/tdd-pair-programming-kata/README.md

 ## Kata Description

-Create a node.js program that handle length measurements conversion.
+Create a node.js length conversion libaray that will be used by other systems.

 - 1 foot = 12 inch
 - 1 yard = 3 foot
 - 1 inch = 1/36 yard

-We currently only implemented conversion from foot to inch
+We've implemented conversion from foot to inch, we need to complete following requirements:

+1. 1 foot = 1/3 yard
+2. 1 inch = 1/12 foot
+3. 1 inch = 1/36 yard
+4. 1 yard = 3 foot
+5. 1 yard = 35 inch

 ## How to start